-CPM Director (Program Director) – The individual on-site in-charge of the program operations, staff, or volunteers.
+CPM Director (Program Director) – The individual on-site and in-charge of the program operations, staff, or volunteers.
 This individual represents the sponsoring department, college, administrative unit, professional school, branch campus, recognized student organization, or third party charged with the operation of the CPM.
 A CPM Director is responsible for the development and management of the program, human resource, financial, marketing, and strategic operations.

 CPM Staff – Adults designated by the CPM Director, who exercise care, custody, and/or control of minors in program activities.
 This includes but is not limited to faculty, staff, volunteers, coaches, instructors, graduate/undergraduate students, etc. CPM Staff are responsible for planning, teaching, coordinating, and carrying out activities and the supervision of CPM participants.